daominah/age_of_empires_ror_hd/README.md

 TODO: Lac Viet is a new civilization, need to modify the `empires.exe` to show the new civilization in the game, not just edit the `data/empires.dat` file.
+Can consider to replace Carthaginian, the civilization still bad after got buffs.

 - [x] Foragers work 20% faster.
   (Forager work rate +0.1, so 0.55 food/s instead of 0.45 food/s).